DonavinDraws/Tag-and-Slice-Export-Utilities/README.md

 # Tag and Slice Export Utilities
 Aseprite plugin suite for exporting tags and slices with simple UI.

-Export slices and tags as separate Aseprite files or Game Maker Studio compatible sprite sheets, with options for prefixing, upscaling, and selecting specifc slices or tags for export.
+Export slices and tags as separate Aseprite files or Game Maker Studio compatible sprite sheets, with options for prefixing, upscaling, and selecting specific slices or tags for export.

 # Downloading:
 ## Release